adriano-fantinelli/selenium/README.md

 # :man_astronaut:	 Selenium + Java :man_astronaut:

-Test automation project using Cypress for Front-end Web and Back-end tests.
-We will use the http://automationpractice.com/index.php?controller=authentication&back=my-account environment to perform the tests on the Front-end and the API http://fakerestapi.azurewebsites.net/index.html to the tests on the Back-end.
+Test automation project using Selenium and WebDriverManager in Java for Front-end aplications.
+We will use the http://automationpractice.com/index.php environment to perform the tests.
 You can switch to any other environment that you want.

-## :point_right: Technologies :point_left:
+## 💻 Technologies 💻

 - Node.js
 - JavaScript